Elfocrash/L2jRoboto/README.md

 It is in a WIP state so it is NOT recommended to use on a live server.

 ## Features
-  * Priority based offensive/defensive/healing/support spell picking
+- [x] Priority based offensive/defensive/healing/support spell picking
-  * Attack entity
+- [x] Attack entity
-  * Give appropriate armor/weapon for the specific class
+- [x] Give appropriate armor/weapon for the specific class
-  * Automatic enchant using the server's chance
+- [x] Automatic enchant using the server's chance
+- [x] Take control of on of the fake players
+- [x] Teleport to village on death

 ## Admin commands
   * //fakes - Brings up the Dashboard